JThh/fair-alloc-app-ra/contribution/CONTRIBUTION.md

 The code templates can be as below.
 You should refer to the [Streamlit guide](https://docs.streamlit.io/library/api-reference/widgets) to adjust the actual function arguments (our template just provides the bare minimum version).
 For example, for `st.slider`, you can set the `min_value`, `max_value`, `step`, as well as `value`.

-Also, for the actual algorithm codes, you should implement the Python codes for yourself based on your entered pseudocodes.
-You may take the bottom code snippet as a good reference.
+Also, you should implement the actual fair division logic by writing the algorithm code in Python.
+You may take the bottom code snippet (_e.g. function Weighted_Envy_Freeness_up_to_1_Item_) as a good reference.

 If you face any difficulty in implementing the app, feel free to [email us](mailto:julius.han@outlook.com?cc=warut@comp.nus.edu.sg&subject=Generated_Weighted_Fair_Allocation) for help.